Computation of conformal invariants: Conformal mapping onto annulus

-\nonsec{\bf Computing the capacity of the doubly connected domain $G\,.$} Since the capacity is invariant under conformal mapping, we shall compute the capacity of the above doubly connected domain $G$ (for both cases, bounded and unbounded) by mapping $G$ onto the annulus $R=\{w\in\C\;:\;q<|w|<1\}$ using the method presented in the above two theorems.
-Then the capacity of $G$ is the same as the capacity of the annulus $R$ which is given by
+Since the capacity is invariant under conformal mapping, we shall compute the capacity of the above doubly connected domain $G$ (for both cases, bounded and unbounded) by mapping $G$ onto the annulus $R=\{w\in\C\;:\;q<|w|<1\}$ using the method presented in the above two theorems.
+Then the capacity of $G$ is the same as the capacity of the annulus $R$ which is given by the formula

-The method presented in this section for computing the radius $q$ of the inner circle of the annulus $R=\{w\in\C\;:\;q<|w|<1\}$ and hence the capacity $\capa(G)$ for both bounded and unbounded doubly connected domains $G$ can be implemented in MATLAB as in the following function.
+A MATLAB implementation of the above described method for computing the radius $q$ of the inner circle of the annulus $R=\{w\in\C\;:\;q<|w|<1\}$ and hence the capacity $\capa(G)$ for both bounded and unbounded doubly connected domains $G$ is given in the following function.
+The actual values of the auxiliary points $\alpha$, $z_1$, and $z_2$ in~\eqref{eq:Phi-an-b} and~\eqref{eq:Phi-an-u} are not important provided that we choose these points to be sufficiently far away from the boundary of the domains $G$.